 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Acura Pharmaceutical Technologies, Inc. All significant intercompany accounts and transactions are eliminated in consolidation.
-During 2006, the Company dissolved Axiom Pharmaceutical Corporation.
-The dissolution of this subsidiary had no impact on the consolidated financial position, results of operations or cash flows of the Company.
+We have evaluated subsequent events through the time of filing this Form 10-K with the SEC on March 2, 2010.